NicolasJott/Polygon-Darts/README.md

 Output
 Score: 650 / 9

-**Note here that all three dart hit a polygon but dart (2/1,1/3) and (5/1,4/1) hit the same polygon therefore only dart (2/1,1/3) contributes to the score.
+[^1]: Note here that all three dart hit a polygon but dart (2/1,1/3) and (5/1,4/1) hit the same polygon therefore only dart (2/1,1/3) contributes to the score.